What Is Worldliness?

 Outward over inward

 Paul declares that the “outward man” is decaying, but, for the Christian, the “inward man” is being renewed every day (2 Cor.
 4:16).
 The worldly soul glamorizes the body inordinately as it shrivels towards the corpse’s repose.
-Americans spend some $22 billion on cosmetics each year, but most invest precious little in ways to advance the welfare of their everlasting souls.
+Americans spend some $22 billion on cosmetics yearly, but most invest precious little to advance the welfare of their everlasting souls.

 But where is the extraordinary concern over the inner person, the soul?
 It is almost nil in many places, even among Christian people.